-Can you pay back equity release without incurring early repayment charges?
+Can you pay back equity release early?

 It’s therefore important to discuss pay back options with your adviser before going ahead, especially if you think early repayment may be an option.